Suisse00/fitbit_aria_serial_cmd/README.md

     * ?
     * (
     * )
-* lcdpat <hexa value from 0 up to FFFF> : Allow you to manually control each pixel/icon of the LCD
+* lcdpat <hexa value from 0 up to FFFF> : Allow you to manually control some lcd segments
+    * bit 1: display a "x" and refresh icon as well as the upper rounded bar (where pixels are alternatively on and off)
-* icon <0 from 16> specific led of the upper rounded bar to turn off 0 hide the bar while 16 display it full
+* icon <0 from 16> specific led of the upper rounded bar to turn off.
+0 hide the bar while 16 display it full
 * pbar <value between 0 up to 16> : Allow you to control the upper rounded bar (the bar use to display the progression when "thinking").
 LCD will turn on from the left to right.
 * pwm <value from 0 to 10> : control the brightness of the screen